catalin69140/KYBER_on_RISC-V32/test-freestanding2/README.md

 This directory contains a **freestanding test harness** that boots directly on QEMU or real RISC-V hardware (no OS, no libc).

-> For now it runs some simple test wich should pass if everything was installed correctly.
+> For now it runs some simple tests wich should pass if everything was installed correctly.
 It can be changed later on for verifying cryptographic primitives and core functions — such as the Kyber algorithm — at the **machine level**.

 ---